Skip to content

 Generic storage abstractions with Obspec

-Obstore provides an implementation for accessing Amazon S3, Google Cloud Storage, and Azure Storage, but some libraries may want to also support other backends, such as HTTP clients or more obscure things like SFTP or HDFS filesystems.
+Obstore supports Amazon S3, Google Cloud Storage, and Azure Storage, but some libraries may want to also support other backends, such as HTTP clients or more obscure things like SFTP or HDFS filesystems.

-Additionally, there's a bunch of useful behavior that could exist on top of Obstore: caching, metrics, globbing, bulk operations.
+Additionally, there's a bunch of useful behavior that could exist on top of Obstore stores: caching, metrics, globbing, bulk operations.
 While all of those operations are useful, we want to keep the core Obstore library as small as possible, tightly coupled with the underlying Rust object_store library.

 Obspec exists to provide the abstractions for generic programming against object store backends.
 Obspec is essentially a formalization and generalization of the Obstore API, so if you're already using Obstore, very few changes are needed to use Obspec instead.